MrR0807/Java_Notes/Java-TLS.md

             keyStore.load(null); //To create an empty keystore pass null as the InputStream argument [from JavaDocs]

             for (var certificateAliasAndPath : ALIAS_AND_CERTIFICATE_PATHS.entrySet()) {
                 //Read certificate file as bytes.
-Using classLoader instead of Files due to how resources are read differently when they're packaged in a JAR var organisationRootCertBytes = this.getClass().getClassLoader().getResourceAsStream(certificateAliasAndPath.getValue()).readAllBytes();
+Using classLoader instead of Files due to have resources are read differently when they're packaged in a JAR var organisationRootCertBytes = this.getClass().getClassLoader().getResourceAsStream(certificateAliasAndPath.getValue()).readAllBytes();
                 var certificateFactory = CertificateFactory.getInstance("X.509");//Currently, there is only one type of factory var certificate = certificateFactory.generateCertificate(new ByteArrayInputStream(organisationRootCertBytes));